 If working at food companies, your options might be limited to fully vegan or plant-based companies.
 But there are literally hundreds of such companies!
 And companies like this represent some of the most promising opportunities in the sector for helping animals anyway, if they have ambitious plans to create products that meat eaters buy instead of animal products.

 Many of the largest animal advocacy nonprofits support at least some welfare reforms.
-However, there are still some options in this space for animal rights advocates:
+However, there are still some options in this space for animal rights activists and advocates:

 There are some nonprofits that focus primarily on advocating for veganism (e.g. Vegan Outreach), although note that effective animal advocacy researchers tend to agree that we should focus more tactics on advocating for institutional changes (e.g. corporate or governmental reforms) rather than individual dietary changes.